History of Jazz in Timeline

 Memphis Blues Band

-1914: Creole Band's International Jazz Concert
+1914: Creole Band's International Concert

-In 1914, the Creole Band with cornettist Freddie Keppard performed the first jazz concert outside the United States, at the Pantages Playhouse Theatre in Winnipeg, Canada.
+In 1914, the Creole Band with Freddie Keppard performed the first jazz concert outside the United States, at the Pantages Playhouse Theatre in Winnipeg, Canada.

 Loading Video...

-November 14, 1916: First Documented Use of Jazz in a Musical Context in New Orleans
+November 14, 1916: Jazz Bands in New Orleans

-1917: Storyville Shut Down
+1917: Storyville Shutdown

 Loading Video...